|1||Chaloem Phra Kiat, Sara Buri|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bang Kapi air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bang Kapi is currently 3.7 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|